Ada-C18/adagrams-py/README.md

     - ...unless one word has 10 letters.
 If the top score is tied between multiple words and one is 10 letters long, choose the one with 10 letters over the one with fewer tiles
     - If the there are multiple words that are the same score and the same length, pick the first one in the supplied list

+TRANSLATION
+- input is a list of strings
+- find the score of each string, then find the highest score
+- returns tuple  --->  ("string", score)
+- in the case of a tie:
+    - word with 10 letters wins
+    - if not, then word with fewest tiles wins
+    - if not (words are same score and length), then the word with the lower index in the list wins